How to Cure Vacuum Forming Wrap Rage

 Photo courtesy of CJK Thermoforming Solutions.

 Since I don’t think plastic packaging is fading out anytime soon, it’s time a technique was developed to help people open them without injury.
 Experts recommend a box cutter or heavy duty utility scissors with blunt tips; never a kitchen knife.
 The packaging should never be stabilized against your legs, and it’s important to always cut away from your body.
 The most effective method is to cut along the outer seam of the packaging, inside the sealed-shut edges.
 This will cut down on the chances of damaging the actual product, which is an unfortunate experience for few wrap rage victims.
 There are also some recent inventions of the made-for-TV variety that are specifically designed to open tough packaging.
 These products, however, are often themselves enclosed in a clamshell.
 Ah, irony.
 The most clever method I’ve found is using a can opener.
-Click here for the video, and good luck.

 Products made for opening clamshells…in clamshells.